lmtoy/lmtoy_2021-S1-US-3/README.md

 better aligned combination.
 There was some indication there are some systematic offsets in some of the data, so this could be a more advanced version, but there were also some very unexplained facts about the cross-corr data.

+As can be seen from the central pixel spectrum (the pipeline has this as the last figure) there are very obvious cases where the skewness of the profile indicates a pointing offset.

 Otherwise the effective beam for the ALMA+LMT combination is not the traditional 12", but more like 13 or 14", which has some impact on fidelity and correctness of the combination.